marciogualtieri/analytics/README.md

 The coverage isn't 100% because of two reasons: case classes (doesn't make sense to write tests for them) and generated code (from the Play Framework).

 If you look at the HTML reports more carefully, you will notice that the relevant code is being fully covered.

+## Continuous Integration

+This project uses [CircleCI](https://circleci.com) for this purpose.
+You may see all builds [here](https://circleci.com/gh/marciogualtieri/analytics).

 ## Running the App